jhpyle/docassemble/_docs/functions.md

 The second and subsequent arguments to `force_ask()` can specify [actions] with arguments.
 If an argument to `force_ask()` is a [Python dictionary] with keys `action` and `arguments`, the specified action will be run.
-(Internally, **docassemble** is using the [actions] mechanism to cause the interview to ask these subsequent questions.)
+(Internally, the Steward is using the [actions] mechanism which forces it to ask these subsequent questions.)

 ## <a name="force_gather"></a>force_gather()